-"Disgraceful!" my father would say, with the furrows deepening between his brows, when I had brought my school report into the drawing room after luncheon and he had read it through, standing there with one hand in his lapel.
+After lunch I would take my school report into the drawing room to show it to my father.
+"Disgracefull" he would say when he had read it through, standing there with one hand thrust under his lapel and the furrows deepening between his brows.
 "You're a disappointment to me, I must say.
 Will you have the goodness to tell me what is to become of you?
-I can't see you ever making your way in life"
+I can't see you ever making your way in life."